Get free quotes from up to 5 payroll solution suppliers!

 What is Semi-Monthly Payroll?

-Semi-Monthly basically means the payment is made and received twice a month.
-Therefore, a total of 24 paychecks a year, if salaried.
-Typically, it occurs on fixed days like the 1st, 15th, or 30th of the month.
+In other words, semi-monthly basically means the payment is made and received twice a month.
+Typically, on fixed days like the 1st, 15th, or 30th of the month.

 What is Bi-Weekly Payroll?